Help us match you with local pros in your area

 In Texas, HVAC contractors must be licensed by the Texas Department of Licensing and Regulation.
 Contractors must have at least four years of experience in the past six years and must provide proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
 Registered and certified technicians must both be supervised by a licensed contractor.
 Reviewing feedback on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can assist your decision as well.
 Choose a company with stellar reviews and reports of positive customer experiences.

 It’s important to know what the work process will look like.
 For HVAC repairs, the company should list the specific parts that need replacement and why.
 Confirm that your technician will clean and test your system afterward to make sure everything is operating properly.
 When replacing your HVAC, have the contractor explain the new estimated installation time, features, energy efficiency, brand, and model.
-Before signing paperwork, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+Before signing a contract, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-Normally, it's smart to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
-This also helps make sure your system is prepared for the summer and winter, when it likely sees the most use.
+Usually, you should schedule inspections in the spring and fall, as technicians tend to be less busy at these times.
+This also helps get your system ready for the summer and winter, when it likely sees the most use.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Mesquite, you may be able to make do with a lower-capacity furnace.